jgerster0/rl-tank-game/README.md

 ## Game Rules
 <p align="center"><img src="sources_readme/game.png" alt="Metrics" width="500"></p><br>

-The AI tank moves horizontally at the bottom of the field and shoots vertically with raycast.
+The AI tank moves horizontally at the bottom of the field and shoots vertically with raycast.<br>
 The goal is to reach 20 points.

 - **Blue tanks (enemies):** +2 reward for shooting, –3 for colliding, can fly.
 - **Yellow tanks (friendlies):** –1 reward for shooting, +1 for colliding.